Brawmario/libsm64-godot/README.md

 This add-on consists of two main components:

 - `LibSM64Global`: Static class that exposes the `init()` and `terminate()` functions of the `libsm64` library.
 Also implements a `load_rom_file()` to load the ROM file with SHA-256 checksum verification.
-- `LibSM64Mario`: Extends Node3D; can have multiple the scene.
+- `LibSM64Mario`: Extends Node3D; can have multiple in the scene.

 It also adds two helper nodes: